arnicas/interactive-vis-course/Week3/README.md

 ### Sorting Data Arrays

-Useful javascript for sorting, by the way - and the sort order depends on whether you do a-b or b-a:
+Useful javascript for sorting, by the way - and the sort order depends on whether you do a-b or b-a.
+This notation works with sorting an array of objects, which means they have the attribute "difference" on them:

 ````
 data.sort(function(a,b) {